• About

 Susannah

-Susannah is a proud garden geek and energy nerd who loves healthy food and natural remedies.
+Susannah is a health and environmental writer focusing on gardening, foraging, medicinal plants, and sustainability.
 Her work has appeared in Mother Earth Living, Ensia, Northern Gardener, Sierra, and on numerous websites.
-Her first book, Everything Elderberry, released in September 2020 and has been a #1 new release in holistic medicine, naturopathy, herb gardening, and other categories.
+Her first book, Everything Elderberry, released in September 2020 and was a #1 new release in holistic medicine, naturopathy, herb gardening, and other categories.
 Find out more and grab your copy here.

 Filed Under: Green Living

-« Are Honeysuckle Berries Edible? {Poisonous vs Edible Honeysuckle}
+« Honeysuckle Berries: Poisonous vs Edible Honeysuckle

 Identifying & Foraging Hackberries, the Candy that Grows on Trees »